 Different Types of Pneumonia in Dogs

 As with humans, pneumonia in dogs affects the respiratory system, including the lungs and airways, and interferes with your dog's ability to breathe normally.
-With treatment, dogs typically recover well from pneumonia; however, more serious conditions can develop if left untreated.
+With treatment, dogs typically recover well from pneumonia.
+However, more serious conditions can develop if pneumonia is left untreated.

 Viral & Bacterial Infectious Pneumonia in Dogs

-Infectious pneumonia or bacterial pneumonia is the most common type of pneumonia seen in dogs.
-This form of pneumonia is caused by a viral or bacterial infection in the dog's respiratory tract.
+Infectious pneumonia (also referred to as bacterial pneumonia) is the most common type of pneumonia seen in dogs.
+This form of pneumonia is caused by a viral or bacterial infection in a dog's respiratory tract.

 Bordetella bronchiseptica is one of the bacteria most commonly linked to infectious pneumonia in dogs.
 It can easily be transmitted between dogs that are very young, senior, or have a compromised immune system.